- MMC.exe is built-in to every version of Windows since 2000 but some users received the MMC.exe blocked for your protection error.

 - Open the Run dialog box by press Windows key and R at the same time.

-- From the list of options on the left, click on User Configuration > Administrative Templates > Windows Components > Microsoft Management Console > Restricted/Permitted snap-ins.
+- From the list of options on the left, click on User Configuration, select Administrative Templates, then click on Windows Components, select Microsoft Management Console, and Restricted/Permitted snap-ins.

 - In the right panel, right-click on Computer Management and select Edit.